Skip to content

 I aim to bring the same considered, methodical approach to every consultation.
 I am committed to taking the time to understand the functional and aesthetic goals of all my patients, to provide honest and realistic treatment aims, and to work with you to deliver the results you desrve.

-“Calm, considered care from someone who clearly does this every day.”
+“Calm, considered care from someone who clearly does this every day.
+I cannot recommend Mr Schulz highly enough.”

 Training & qualifications